guilhemmarchand/DA-ITSI-TELEGRAF-KAFKA/docs/kafka_monitoring.rst

 - https://github.com/influxdata/telegraf

-**Telegraf is extremely container friendly, and in the context of Kafka monitoring this is even by far the best approach:**
+**Telegraf is extremely container friendly, a container approach is very convenient as you can easily run multiple Telegraf containers to monitor each of the Kafka infrastructure components:**

 - https://hub.docker.com/r/_/telegraf/

-**YAML configuration are provided for docker-compose and Kubernetes!**

 Telegraf output configuration
 =============================